Huegoxaga/notes/database/sql.md

 ### Postgres

+#### Management

+- `psql <user>` enter PostgreSQL interactive terminal
+- `CREATE USER postgres SUPERUSER;` create new superuser called `postgres`
+  - Superuser has all access to the database server
+- `CREATE DATABASE postgres WITH OWNER postgres;` creates a new database named "postgres" and specify the owner as "postgres"
+- `CREATE TABLESPACE test OWNER postgres SIZE 1GB;` create a tablespace
+- A tablespace can be used to specify the disk location for storing database objects
+  - The default tablespace is `pg_default`

+#### Maintanance

 - `VACUUM FULL ANALYZE;`
   - `ANALYZE;` collects statistics about the contents of tables in the database, and stores the results in the pg_statistic system catalog
     - It helps the query planner uses updated statistics to determine the most efficient execution plans for queries